-There is much surmising about the history of the Maine Coon, with many theories in circulation.
+There is much speculation about the history of the Maine Coon, with many theories in circulation.
 Some suggest that these cats were brought into existence when six Turkish Angora cats reached Maine aboard the ship of Marie Antoinette, who was attempting to flee France during the Revolution.
-Once on land, these Angora cats went on to breed with local short-haired cats, thus creating the Maine Coon of today.
-Another theory credits the English seafarer, Captain Charles Coon, who would take his long-haired cats with him when he sailed, and these went on to breed with local cats whenever the ship anchored in New England.
+Once on land, these Angora cats went on to breed with local short-haired cats and created the Maine Coon of today.
+Another theory credits the English seafarer, Captain Charles Coon, who took his long-haired cats with him when he sailed, which went on to breed with local cats whenever the ship anchored in New England.
 It is very probable that the Maine Coon evolved through the mating of cats introduced by early settlers, including Angoras and Domestic Shorthairs.
-Whatever the truth behind the breed’s development, it has become one of the most desirable and widely recognised cats across the world.
+Whatever the truth behind the breed’s development, it has become one of the most desired and widely recognised cats across the world.

 Described as the ‘clown of the cat world,’ the Maine Coon is a wonderfully animated, playful and exuberant cat, full of life and character.
 When it is not delighting in the little wonders in the home, it is enjoying a frolic and a cuddle with its family, content to sit in a lap or nestle in a warm space.
 Not only does the Maine Coon possess a relaxed and gentle disposition, it is also highly intelligent and can be trained to a good degree.
 Compatible with young children and other house pets, the breed is a great breed choice for families or a dedicated sole owner, ready to return its unceasing love and loyalty.
 On average, a healthy Maine Coon will weigh anything from 10-25 pounds, with a typical life expectancy of 12-15 years.